okami101/vuetify-admin/packages/docs/guide/resources.md

 All removed actions will be reflected on all crud pages and Vue Router will be adapted accordingly as well.
 For example, if you set `except` to `["show"]`, it will disable `show` route and all `show` actions (mainly buttons) associates to the concerned resource.
 :::

-:::warning DISABLING ACTIONS
+:::danger DISABLING ACTIONS
-The deactivation of actions is obviously only done on the client side.
+Note that it will only disable routes client-side generation and change action buttons behavior.
+The resource API module has always all actions method available.
 You must also adapt your backend accordingly.
 :::

 ### Reuse API endpoints